malariagen/pipelines/pipelines/batch-import-short-read-alignment-and-genotyping-vector/README.md

 There are farm5-specific directories which contain versions specific to farm5 (Sanger LSF) backed instances of cromwell.
 These pipelines import multiple lanelet bams/crams from Sanger IRODS file system for multiple samples in parallel.

 The BatchImportShortReadAlignmentAndGenotyping pipeline takes as input:
-- batch_sample_manifest_file: A tab-delimited file with columns for sample_id, run_ena, irods_path.
+- batch_sample_manifest_file: A tab-delimited file with columns for sample_id, irods_path.
 Detailed below
 - known_indels_vcf: An optional file of known indels for the tasks RealignerTargetCreator and IndelRealigner
 - alleles_vcf: The alleles VCF for use by the task UnifiedGenotyper
 - alleles_vcf_index: The index file of the alleles VCF